e271828e/Flight.jl/docs/notes/design/framework_spec.md

    read off declaration shape ([§8.5][s8-5]).
 3. Leaf contracts are collected: `input_types`, `output_types`, `init_*`
    values, `events`.
-4. Face derivation runs bottom-up.
+4. Face derivation runs bottom-up, recording at every level the input and output [faces](#g-face) it declares and the chain each one routes through.
 5. Global wiring resolution then runs, resolving wires to absolute leaf terminals.